Skparab1/skparab1.github.io/README.md

 - framework for on screen keyboard
 - uses p5js graphics library
 - has light up effect for keys
-- is sizable to whatever size you wnat
+- is sizable to whatever size you want
+  - put third parameter